kurone-kito/setup.macos/README.md

 - Upgrade the plugins of Vagrant
 - Upgrade the Docker images
 - Upgrade the Prezto
-- Upgrade the Anyenv / Nodenv / Node.js
+- Upgrade the asdf (Node.js and Python)

 </details>
 <!-- markdownlint-enable MD033 -->